San Francisco’s about to get a lot more crowded.

-That’s according to the U.S. Census Bureau’s American Community Survey, which calculates a statistic called the Commuter-Adjusted Daytime Population to estimate the number of people present in a particular city during normal business hours.
+That’s according to the American Community Survey, which calculates a statistic called the Commuter-Adjusted Daytime Population to estimate the number of people present in a particular city during normal business hours.
 Calculated by adding the number of non-working residents to the total working population, the figure underscores the idea that many cities dramatically expand and contract throughout the course of a day — their true populations determined by much more than simply the number of people who actually live there.
 It also highlights the additional challenges faced by local governments responsible for planning and building infrastructure for both residents and all inbound travelers.

 The chart below, using Census data, shows the population breakdown of the largest cities in the country as they appear during the middle of a standard business day.
 For San Francisco, 265,000 workers come into the city and 103,000 head out.
 The leader in overall daily migration change is Washington, D.C., where the daytime population is a whopping 79 percent higher than it is at night.